grafana/loki/docs/sources/operations/zone-ingesters.md

     It is a good idea to check rules evaluations again at this point, and also that the zone aware ingester StatefulSet is now receiving all the write traffic, you can compare `sum(loki_ingester_memory_streams{cluster="<cluster>",job=~"(<namespace>)/ingester"})` to `sum(loki_ingester_memory_streams{cluster="<cluster>",job=~"(<namespace>)/ingester-zone.*"})`

-1. If you're using an automated reconciliation or deployment system like flux, disable it now (for example using flux ignore) if possible for just the default ingester StatefulSet
+1. If you're using an automated reconciliation or deployment system like flux, disable it now (for example using flux ignore) if possible for just the default ingester StatefulSet.

 1. Shutdown flush the default ingesters, unregistering them from the ring, you can do this by port-forwarding each ingester pod and using the endpoint: `"http://url:PORT/ingester/shutdown?flush=true&delete_ring_tokens=true&terminate=false"`